 If you have high blood pressure or cardiovascular problems, you may have to discuss the issue with your doctor before you submit yourself to ECT for depression treatment.

-ECT for depression treatment and ECT sensor work well with some people, allowing them to return to a productive life and without complications and side effects.
+ECT for depression treatment and ECT sensor work well with some people, allowing them to return to a productive life and without complications and medications side effects.